Ruby on Rails: Model-view-controller pattern

-HTTP Servers
+HTTP servers

 Ruby on Rails is most commonly not connected to the Internet directly, but through some front-end web server.
 Mongrel was generally preferred over WEBrick in the early days, but it can also run on Lighttpd, Apache, Cherokee, Hiawatha, Nginx (either as a module – Phusion Passenger for example – or via CGI, FastCGI or mod ruby), and many others.
 From 2008 onward, Passenger replaced Mongrel as the most-used web server for Ruby on Rails.
 Ruby is also supported natively on IBM i.

 JavaScript

 Ruby on Rails is also noteworthy for its extensive use of the JavaScript libraries Prototype and Script.aculo.us for scripting Ajax actions.
-Ruby on Rails initially utilized lightweight SOAP for web services; this was later replaced by RESTful web services.
-Ruby on Rails 3.0 separates the markup of the page (which defines the structure of the page) from scripting (which determines functionality or logic of the page). jQuery is fully supported as a replacement for Prototype and is the default JavaScript library in Rails 3.1, reflecting an industry-wide move towards jQuery.
-Additionally, CoffeeScript was introduced in Rails 3.1 as the default JavaScript language.
+Ruby on Rails 3.0 separates the markup of the page (which defines the structure of the page) from scripting (which determines functionality or logic of the page).
+As of version 7.0, new Ruby on Rails applications come with the Hotwire family of JavaScript libraries installed by default.

-Web Services
+Web services

 Since version 2.0, Ruby on Rails offers both HTML and XML as standard output formats.
 The latter is the facility for RESTful web services.